Nauja/ue4-climb2d-sample/README.md

 }
 ```

-Inputs are handled by `ASampleCharacter`:
+Inputs are handled in `ASampleCharacter.cpp`:

 ```cpp